A Dead Cat, A Lawyer's Call And A 5-Figure Donation: How Media Fell Short On Epstein

 By early January 2019, Thomas was gone from the Times, though the inspiration for his departure was not shared with the public.

 Last weekend, the paper reported on a public apology by one of its corporate directors, Joichi Ito, who had landed millions of dollars from Epstein for the institute he leads, the MIT Media Lab.
-In a tweet, paper's media editor, Jim Windolf, tweeted that Ito had sought funds from Epstein "a few years after Epstein got out of the Palm Beach County Jail."
+In a tweet, the paper's media editor, Jim Windolf, said that Ito had sought funds from Epstein "a few years after Epstein got out of the Palm Beach County Jail."

 NPR's Cat Schuknecht contributed reporting to this story.